-He shall return no more to his house, neither shall his place know him any more.

-Therefore I will not refrain my mouth; I will speak in the anguish of my spirit; I will complain in the bitterness of my soul.

-Am I a sea, or a sea-monster, that thou settest a watch over me?

-When I say, My bed shall comfort me, my couch shall ease my complaint;

-Then thou scarest me with dreams, and terrifiest me through visions:

-So that my soul chooseth strangling, and death rather than these my bones.

-I loathe my life; I would not live alway: let me alone; for my days are vanity.

-What is man, that thou shouldest magnify him, and that thou shouldest set thine heart upon him,

-And that thou shouldest visit him every morning, and try him every moment?

-How long wilt thou not look away from me, nor let me alone till I swallow down my spittle?

-If I have sinned, what do I unto thee, O thou watcher of men? why hast thou set me as a mark for thee, so that I am a burden to myself?

-And why dost thou not pardon my transgression, and take away mine iniquity? for now shall I lie down in the dust; and thou shall seek me diligently, but I shall not be.

-Then answered Bildad the Shuhite, and said,

-How long wilt thou speak these things? and how long shall the words of thy mouth be like a mighty wind?

-Doth God pervert judgment? or doth the Almighty pervert justice?

-If thy children have sinned against him, and he have delivered them into the hand of their transgression:

-If thou wouldest seek diligently unto God, and make thy supplication to the Almighty;

-If thou wert pure and upright; surely now he would awake for thee, and make the habitation of thy righteousness prosperous.

-And though thy beginning was small, yet thy latter end should greatly increase.

-For inquire, I pray thee, of the former age, and apply thyself to that which their fathers have searched out:

-(For we are but of yesterday, and know nothing, because our days upon earth are a shadow:)

-Shall not they teach thee, and tell thee, and utter words out of their heart?

-Can the rush grow up without mire? can the flag grow without water?

-Whilst it is yet in its greenness, and not cut down, it withereth before any other herb.

-So are the paths of all that forget God; and the hope of the godless man shall perish:

-Whose confidence shall break in sunder, and whose trust is a spider's web.

-He shall lean upon his house, but it shall not stand: he shall hold fast thereby, but it shall not endure.

-He is green before the sun, and his shoots go forth over his garden.

-His roots are wrapped about the heap, he beholdeth the place of stones.

-If he be destroyed from his place, then it shall deny him, saying, I have not seen thee.

-Behold, this is the joy of his way, and out of the earth shall others spring.

-Behold, God will not cast away a perfect man, neither will he uphold the evil-doers.

-He will yet fill thy mouth with laughter, and thy lips with shouting.

-They that hate thee shall be clothed with shame; and the tent of the wicked shall be no more.
+He shall return no more to his house, Neither shall his place know him anymore.

+Therefore I will not refrain my mouth;

+I will speak in the anguish of my spirit; I will complain in the bitterness of my soul.

+12 Am I a sea, or a sea monster,

+That thou settest a watch over me?

+13 When I say, My bed shall comfort me,

+My couch shall ease my complaint;

+Then thou scarest me with dreams, And terrifiest me through visions:

+So that my soul chooseth strangling, And death rather than these my bones.

+I loathe my life; I would not live always:

+Let me alone; for my days are vanity.

+What is man, that thou shouldest magnify him, And that thou shouldest set thy mind upon him,

+And that thou shouldest visit him every morning,

+And try him every moment?

+How long wilt thou not look away from me, Nor let me alone till I swallow down my spittle?

+If I have sinned, what do I unto thee, O thou watcher of men?

+Why hast thou set me as a mark for thee, So that I am a burden to myself?

+And why dost thou not pardon my transgression, and take away mine iniquity?

+For now shall I lie down in the dust;

+And thou wilt seek me diligently, but I shall not be.

+&lt;sup>1 Then answered Bildad the Shuhite, and said, How long wilt thou speak these things?

+And how long shall the words of thy mouth be like a mighty wind?

+Doth God pervert justice?

+Or doth the Almighty pervert righteousness?

+If thy children have sinned against him,

+And he hath delivered them into the hand of their transgression;

+If thou wouldest seek diligently unto God, And make thy supplication to the Almighty;

+If thou wert pure and upright:

+Surely now he would awake for thee,

+And make the habitation of thy righteousness prosperous.

+- And though thy beginning was small, Yet thy latter end would greatly increase. - 8 For inquire, I pray thee, of the former age, And apply thyself to that which their fathers have searched out - (For we are but of yesterday, and know nothing, Because our days upon earth are a shadow); Shall not they teach thee, and tell thee, And utter words out of their heart? - Can the rush grow up without mire?
+Can the flag grow without water? - 12 While it is yet in its greenness, and not cut down,

+It withereth before any other herb.

+- So are the paths of all that forget God; And the hope of the godless man shall perish: - Whose confidence shall break in sunder, And whose trust is a spider's web.

+15 He shall lean upon his house, but it shall not stand:

+He shall hold fast thereby, but it shall not endure.

+He is green before the sun,

+And his shoots go forth over his garden.

+- His roots are wrapped about the stone heap, He beholdeth the place of stones. - If he be destroyed from his place,

+Then it shall deny him, saying, I have not seen thee.

+Behold, this is the joy of his way;

+And out of the earth shall others spring.

+- Behold, God will not cast away a perfect man, Neither will he uphold the evildoers. - He will yet fill thy mouth with laughter, And thy lips with shouting. - They that hate thee shall be clothed with shame;

+And the tent of the wicked shall be no more.